-Goal One: The music teacher will be engaging in extensive professional development workshops and curriculum development support from Abrons Arts Center.
+Goal One: The music teacher engages in extensive professional development workshops and curriculum development support from Abrons Arts Center.

-Goal Two: Humanities teachers will be engaging in extensive professional development workshops and curriculum development support from Abrons Arts Center on how to incorporate drama and a performance component into the humanities curriculum.
+Goal Two: Humanities teachers engage in extensive professional development workshops and curriculum development support from Abrons Arts Center on how to incorporate drama and a performance component into the humanities curriculum.

 Goal One & Two: Abrons Arts Center will conduct all professional learning and workshop residencies.

 Goal One: HSCL will have a vibrant two-track instrumental music program.
 While not all students will be musically inclined, virtually all will respect the music program as a serious part of HSCL.

 Goal Two: All HSCL 10th graders have a creatively rigorous culmination to their humanities curriculum in the form of high-quality productions at the end of each semester that demonstrate a deeper level of understanding of the classroom material and build community.
 Theatre skills are authentically incorporated throughout the Humanities curriculum so that the productions enhance the curriculum rather than take over the curriculum.

 Four-Year Plan 2016-2020.